SynergyAddons/synergy-addons/README.md

 ## Note For Other Districts

 Currently, the extension only works for the Bellevue School District.
 If someone from another district wants to host this for their school, feel free to fork and modify the manifest.json.
-Please provide a link to the original project wiht compliance with APACHE2.0.
+Please provide a link to the original project with compliance with APACHE2.0.

 ## License
 [APACHE 2.0](https://github.com/gubareve/synergy-addons/blob/master/LICENSE)